Matt Gaetz: Response and other developments

-Conclusion of Investigation
+Conclusion of DOJ investigation

-A September 2022 Washington Post article reported that prosecutors have recommended not to charge Gaetz in the sex-trafficking investigation, telling Justice Department superiors that a conviction is unlikely in part because of credibility questions about the two central witnesses.
-In February 2023 the DOJ communicated to the attorneys for Gaetz that they had concluded their investigation and would not be leveraging charges against him, effectively ending a multiyear probe including allegations of misconduct.
+A September 2022 Washington Post article reported that prosecutors had recommended not to charge Gaetz in the sex trafficking investigation, telling Justice Department superiors that a conviction was unlikely in part because of credibility questions about the two central witnesses.
+In February 2023, the DOJ communicated to the attorneys for Gaetz that they had concluded their investigation and would not be laying charges against him, effectively ending a multiyear probe including allegations of misconduct.